Tell Balata

-Tell Balata (تل بلاطة) is an archaeological site in the West Bank near Nablus, Palestine, that includes the remains of an ancient Canaanite and Israelite (Samaritan) city, identified since 1913 with the Biblical city of Shechem.
+Tell Balata (تل بلاطة) is an archaeological site in the West Bank near Nablus, Palestine, that includes the remains of an ancient Canaanite city, associated since 1913 with the Biblical city of Shechem.
 The built-up area of Balata, a Palestinian village and suburb of Nablus, covers about one-third of the tell, and overlooks a vast plain to the east.
 The Palestinian village of Salim is located 4.5 km to the east.

 The site is listed by UNESCO as part of the Inventory of Cultural and Natural Heritage Sites of Potential Outstanding Universal Value in the State of Palestine.
 Experts estimate that the towers and buildings at the site date back 5,000 years to the Chalcolithic and Bronze Ages.

 Modern name

 Balata in the 1880s in the PEF Survey of Palestine.
 Nablus is stated as being the location of Biblical Shechem, in contrast to the modern identification with Tell Balata.

 Tell is an old Semitic word for an archaeological mound, long used by Arabic-speaking Fellahin.
 Balata is the name of the ancient Arab village located on the tell, and of the adjacent Palestinian refugee camp of Balata established in 1950.
 The name was preserved by local residents and used to refer both to the village and the hill (and later on, the refugee camp).

 One theory holds that balata is a derivation of the Aramaic word Balut, meaning acorn; another theory holds that it is a derivation of the Byzantine-Roman era, from the Greek word platanos, meaning "terebinth", a type of tree that grew around the spring of Balata.
 The local Samaritan community traditionally called the site 'The Holy Oak' or 'The Tree of Grace'.